Consumer Review Fairness Act: Summary of Provisions

 The Consumer Review Fairness Act of 2016 invalidates non-disparagement clauses in certain "form contracts" (as defined in the statute) and makes it unlawful for a person to offer or enter into a form contract containing a non-negotiable non-disparagement clause.
 Violations of this prohibition are enforced by the Federal Trade Commission and state attorneys general.
 The law does not limit the ability of a person or business to file a civil cause of action for defamation, libel, slander, or any similar cause of action under State law.

+Clause 2(f) required the Federal Trade Commission to publish illustrations of best practice compliance with the Act.
+Guidance was published by the commission in February 2017.

 Enforcement History

 In August 2018, the FTC brought its first case charging violations of the Consumer Review Fairness Act against the marketers behind a purported money-making promotion called Sellers Playbook.
 In that case, the FTC alleged that, in addition to misrepresenting earnings claims, the defendants offered form contracts to their customers that contained provisions that bar or restrict their customers' ability to engage in reviews and performance assessments, among other things.